 - c.
 History & Physical Examination: Dental and Podiatric Surgery - 1.
-Prior to any dental or podiatric surgery performed in the Children's Hospital operating room, there must be a history and physical examination by a physician member of the Medical Staff, or Allied Health Prof essional credentialed in histories and physicals by the Interdisciplinary Practice Committee, recorded in the patient's chart. - 2.
+Prior to any dental or podiatric surgery performed in the Children's Hospital operating room, there must be a history and physical examination by a physician member of the Medical Staff, or Allied Health Professional credentialed in histories and physicals by the Interdisciplinary Practice Committee, recorded in the patient's chart. - 2.
 Obtaining such a record is the responsibility of the operating dentist or podiatrist. - d.
 Required Format and Documentation in the H&P - 1.
 The H&P shall include the following elements: - Chief Complaint - History of the present illness - Relevant past, family, behavioral, and social history - An appropriate review of systems including growth and development - Known allergies including foods, medications and latex - Current medications - A physical examination - A provisional diagnosis - A plan of care - Problem list - 2.
-The H&P shall be in the following format: - Dictated - Direct entry in the EMR - Pre-operative Evaluation if completed by the physician or credentialed Allied Health - Professional in the EMR - Handwritten using H&P template/form during downtime or in situations of extreme emergency possible after the consultation, or prior to surgery, whichever comes first.
-The report should include the name of the provider requesting the consultation.
+The H&P shall be in the following format: - Dictated - Direct entry in the EMR - Pre-operative Evaluation if completed by the physician or credentialed Allied Health - Professional in the EMR - Handwritten using H&P template/form during downtime or in situations of extreme emergency the name of the provider requesting the consultation.
 Counter signature of a resident's note fulfills this obligation so long as there is adequate documentation of participation in the assessment and decision making process.